Okay. Deep breath. Things are about to get technical.

 Let's start with a few terms (as they'll be used for this discussion) so that we're on the same page:

 - Ratio: In short, it's the comparison between front chainring and a given rear cog.
-A 42t chainring and 21t cog will reduce to a 2:1 ratio.
-It's not used much because the numbers rarely work out that cleanly, but as starting point, we tend to target somewhere in the neighborhood of 1:1 for a low gear (42:42, 34:34, etc. etc).
-Much lower and traction and balance can become issues- as anyone who's struggled to stay upright at a walking pace will attest.
+A 42t chainring and 21t cog will reduce to a 2:1 gearing ratio.
+It's not used much because the numbers rarely work out that cleanly, but as starting point, we tend to target somewhere in the neighborhood of 1:1 for a low gear for a gravel bike (42:42, 34:34, etc.).
+If you go much lower, traction and balance can become issues- as anyone who's struggled to stay upright at a walking pace will attest.

 For reference, a typical road drivetrain (Shimano Ultegra 50/34 x 11-32) has a 428% range.

 - Step: The difference, in percentage, between one cog and the next in a cassette.
 When shifting from cog A to cog B the step would be (B-A)/A. For example, a 15-to-17t shift would be a 13% step.
 Why not just count teeth?
 Well, an 11-to-13 two-tooth step (18%) will have a much bigger impact on cadence and feel much bigger than a 25-to-27 two-tooth step (8%).

 - Cadence: How fast the rider is spinning the pedals, in RPM.
 Generally, most riders are comfortable between 80 and 90RPM and can spin up towards 105 or more- but it gets awfully bouncy.
 60-70RPM is a pretty slow cadence, seen standing on steeper grades.

 How do these things come together?
 Let's look at a few options, one familiar (Shimano Ultegra R8020 2x11) and two newer gravel-oriented (SRAM Force 1 1x11 and Shimano GRX 810 2x11), all with 700x40 tires.